 Solar Generation for City Facilities

 In 2012 Maplewood installed solar panels on City Hall and the Community Center.
-Click here for details on financing and energy generation for the two solar projects.
+View details on financing and energy generation for the two solar projects.

-City Hall Solar Panels: Ground mounted with 261 panels and 180 reflective panels.
+Ground mounted with 261 panels and 180 reflective panels.
 The annual kWh is 47,603 with expected electricity produced (AC savings) at $350 to $400 per month.
-Click here to view the energy production from the City Hall panels.
+View the energy production from the City Hall panels.

-Community Center Solar Panels: Roof mounted with 216 panels and 198 reflective panels.
-Annual kWh is 48,925 with expected electricity produced (AC savings) at $350 to $400 per month.
-NOTE: In August 2017 the Community Center solar panels were temporarily removed for rooftop repairs.
+Note: In August 2017 the Community Center solar panels were temporarily removed for rooftop repairs.
 The panels were reinstalled in 2018.
 The City is working to get the energy production software back on line.
-Look here for updates soon.

 Nature Center Solar Panels